Rongbuk Glacier

 The Rongbuk Glacier (绒布冰川 (絨布冰川, Róngbù Bīngchuān)) is located in the Himalaya of southern Tibet.
 Two large tributary glaciers, the East Rongbuk Glacier and the West Rongbuk Glacier, flow into the main Rongbuk Glacier.
 It flows north and forms the Rongbuk Valley north of Mount Everest.
 The famous Rongbuk Monastery is located at the northern end of the Rongbuk valley.
-Mount Everest is the source of the Rongbuk Glacier and East Rongbuk Glacier.
+Mount Everest is the source of the Rongbuk Glacier and the East Rongbuk Glacier.
+Meltwater from the Rongbuk Glacier forms a proglacial lake at its foot.

-Discovery
+Exploration

 The English climber George Mallory first explored the main Rongbuk Valley and its glacier while searching for possible routes to the summit of Mount Everest, during the first British Everest reconnaissance expedition of 1921.

 On the same expedition, Oliver Wheeler first explored the East Rongbuk Glacier.
-His exploration below the Lhakpa La pass led him on 3 August 1921 to realise that the East Rongbuk Valley provided the key to a viable route to the summit of Everest.
-A few weeks later, a party consisting of George Mallory, Guy Bullock, and Oliver Wheeler explored the head of the valley via the Lhakpa La pass to become the first people to reach the North Col of Everest and set foot on the slopes of that mountain.
+His exploration below the Lhakpa La pass on August 3, 1921 led him to realise that the East Rongbuk Valley provided the key to a viable route to the summit of Everest.
+A few weeks later, a party consisting of George Mallory, Guy Bullock, and Oliver Wheeler explored the head of the valley via the Lhagba La pass.
+They became the first people to set foot on the North Col of Everest.
 See 1921 British Reconnaissance Expedition.

 Route to Everest

-Climbing expeditions attempting the normal route from Tibet use this glacier to reach the Advanced Base Camp of Mount Everest at the upper end of the East Rongbuk Glacier.
+Everest climbing expeditions attempting the normal route from Tibet use this glacier to reach the Advanced Base Camp of Mount Everest at the upper end of the East Rongbuk Glacier.
 From there, climbing expeditions try to summit Everest by the North Col and the northeast ridge.
+Beyond its central role in Everest expeditions, the Rongbuk Glacier has received scientific attention due to its sensitivity to climate change and its role in regional hydrology of the overall Himalayan region.